dchacke/entangled-js/README.md

 - `$update(params, callback)`
 - `$destroy(callback)`

 They're just like class and instance methods in Active Record.
+All callbacks take an error and the actual instance(s).

 Here are some examples: